 © Dan Masso

-Emma Kantor is a Brooklyn-based writer, comedian, and deputy children’s book editor at Publishers Weekly.
-Her essays and humor writing have been featured in the New York Times Magazine, Electric Literature, Literary Hub, Pigeon Pages, Hey Alma, and Points in Case, among other outlets.
+Emma Kantor is a Brooklyn-based writer and deputy children’s book editor at Publishers Weekly.
+Her essays and humor writing have been featured in the New York Times Magazine, the Millions, Electric Literature, Literary Hub, Pigeon Pages, Hey Alma, and Points in Case, among other outlets.
 Her interests include film; comedy (writing and performing); and Italian language and literature.

 The Whole Spiel